ethersphere/swap-swear-and-swindle/README.md

 - Grace periods for each trial status.
 - The reward which will be transferred to the plaintiff as a compensation for the case of a valid claim.

-While the main SwearGame contract conducts a trial to resolve a specific case it iterates between different trial statuses.
+While the main Swear contract conducts a trial to resolve a specific case it iterates between different trial statuses.

 This TrialRules contract is aligned with [TrialRulesAbstract](contracts/abstracts/trialrulesabstract.sol) contract.